 Each of the Essential Sciences courses builds a foundation for understanding medical terminology, anatomy, and physiology appropriate for therapeutic massage.
-Essential Sciences II focuses on the structure and function of the muscles of the spine, thorax, head, neck, and face.
+Essential Sciences II focuses on the structure and function of the muscles of the shoulder, arm, Forearm, and hand.
 Skills such as palpitation and knowledge of kinesiology are introduced.
-Students also learn about joint, principles of reflex action and pathologies of the musclar skeletal.
+Students also learn about joints, principles of reflex action and pathologies of the muscular skeletal.
 Thorough details are provided about the shape, attachments, and functions of the main individual muscles that the massage therapist will encounter, along with the benefits of massage and its relationship to muscle structure and function.
+Essential Sciences II also includes a generalized study of functional anatomy and processes of physiology of addressing levels of organization of the muscular system and functions.